michaelkaffel/ocm-website/README.md

 ## Features

 ### Content Migration
 All 17 blog articles were migrated from Wix using a custom Node.js scraper built with Cheerio.
 The scraper extracted titles, body text, thumbnails, publish dates, and categories from each article URL.
 A cleanup script handled common formatting issues (concatenated dates, Wix "related posts" bleed, trailing category tags), with remaining edge cases resolved manually.
 Articles are stored as markdown with frontmatter in `src/content/articles/`.
+Article thumbnails are hosted locally in `public/images/articles/` — all images were migrated from the Wix CDN during the DNS cutover.

 ### Articles System
 - Static markdown articles loaded at build time — no API, no database